huggingface/transformers/docs/source/model_sharing.rst

     sudo apt-get install git-lfs

-Then you can use either create a repo directly from the huggingface.co website, or use the :obj:`transformers-cli` to create it:
+Then you can use either create a repo directly from  `huggingface.co <https://huggingface.co/>`__ , or use the :obj:`transformers-cli` to create it: